cyrinux/imap2gotify/README.md

 - Check `settings.toml.example` example in `config` directory.

+- If no `priority` setting is specified for a rule, priority will be based on the "importance" mail header, mapping as follows:
+    - High -> priority 7
+    - Medium -> priority 4
+    - Low -> priority 3
+    - priority 1 for all others

 - "extras" parameters can be found [here](https://gotify.net/docs/msgextras)

-# TODO

-- Add priority based on mail headers / flags